 However, sometimes a drug intended to alleviate suffering, actually causes injury.
 According to the American Medical Association, adverse reactions to prescription drugs are the fourth leading cause of death in the United States and that reactions to prescription and over-the-counter medications kill far more people annually than all illegal drug use combined.
 We have represented thousands of individuals nationwide who have been injured as a result of dangerous prescription drugs.

-We are currently representing clients who have suffered serious injuries or death caused by one of the following drugs:
+We are currently investigating cases for individuals who have suffered serious injuries or death due to use of one of the following drugs:

 - Invokana & Invokamet (heart attacks, diabetic ketoacidosis, urosepsis, kidney failure, and amputations).